-You should also call police if the abuser disregards any part of the order of protection.
-That may be another crime: a violation of an order of protection.
+You should also call police if the abuser disregards a part of the order of protection, because that is another crime, violation of an order of protection.

-Address Confidentiality Program
+Address Confidentiality Program:

 The ACP provides survivors of domestic violence, sexual assault, human trafficking, and stalking with a substitute mailing address to use instead of their home, work and school addresses.
 The ACP substitute address helps prevent perpetrators from locating survivors through public records.
 The ACP is NOT a witness protection program that can assist with relocation or a change of identity.
 The ACP can be a valuable addition to a safety plan, but is not substitute for a comprehensive safety plan.